GSto/digital-garden/notes/McLeod Hierarchy.md

 They optimize for anything outside of work that matters to them.

+Being a programmer is ipso facto being a loser, because its a labor position, and all laborers are losers.
+Its incompatible with being an executive or owner.

 ## Clueless

 Clueless are called that because they are loyal to a company that will never be loyal to them.
-They optimize for **corporate identity**
+They optimize for **corporate identity**.
+They are overly invested in "corporate culture."

 ## Sociopaths